cedadev/stac-asset-spec/README.md

 #### stac_extensions

-A list of extensions the Item implements.
+A list of extensions the Asset implements.
 The list consists of URLs to JSON Schema files that can be used for validation.
 This list must only contain extensions that extend the Asset specification itself, see the the 'Scope' for each of the extensions.